giovannibelzoni/backend-challenge/README.md

 - Create a new pulse
 - List all pulses (five per page)
-- Retrieve a specific pulse
+- Get a specific pulse
-- Modify a specific pulse
+- Update a specific pulse
 - Delete a specific pulse

 ---